 Supervision for students begins at 8:00 a.m. on Monday, Tuesday, Thursday and Friday, and students head to class at 8:20 a.m.
 On Wednesdays, supervision will begin at 9:00 a.m., and students will be heading to class at 9:20 a.m.
 If you need to drop off your student earlier, Latchkey services will be available for students who have registered for the program.
 Students are released to go home at 3:00 p.m.

 If your child needs to be at school before 8:00 a.m. or after 3:00 p.m., you will need to register him or her in advance for Latchkey childcare due to tightened security measures.
-Families who have not registered and paid the $25 registration fee will not be able to send their child to Latchkey.
+Families who have not registered and paid the $25 registration fee per student will not be able to send their child to Latchkey.
 Registration forms are available in the office.
-The fee has been raised to $3.50 per hour for each child.
-Billings will be sent twice a month.
-Latchkey fees must be paid in order to continue the service.
+The fee is $3.50 per hour for each child.
+Billings will be sent twice a month, and fees must be paid in order to continue the service.

 You are welcome to walk your child to class on the first day, but keep in mind the traffic is always an issue.
 Please be careful when coming into or leaving the parking areas of our school.
 When dropping off or picking up students, please park in front of the building.
-You may park at the stadium to walk students to the portables.
 The back parking lot is for buses only from 8:00 to 8:30 a.m.
 (9:00 to 9:30 a.m. on Wednesdays) and 2:45 to 3:15 p.m.
 When picking up students during the day, we require you check them out through the office where we will call them from class, or have them ready if pre-arranged.

 Our weekly schedule will continue to include a one hour late start every Wednesday.
-This schedule allows our staff consistent time for professional development and data review, and it helps to offset some state cutbacks in teacher training.
+This schedule allows our staff consistent time for professional development and data review and helps to offset some state cutbacks in teacher training.
 Buses will pick up your student one hour later every Wednesday.

 Situations may arise that present financial hardship on families.
 If you need assistance with school supplies, please contact our office.
-We have received donations from compassionate community members who want to make sure no student will go without what they need to be successful at school.
+We have received donations from compassionate community members who want to make sure that all students have what they need to be successful at school.